AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_pages/about/index.md

 Welcome!
 My name's Aleksandr—and yes, that's spelled _without_ an `e` between the `d` and the `r`, pronounced just like _Alexander_.
 Don't worry about my last name, though; it's quite long, and most people butcher it anyway.

-I'm a Texas-based software developer; this website is my little corner of the web where I write programming tutorials, experiment with web design, and hone my voice as a writer, all to varying degrees of success.
+I'm a Texas-based software developer; this is my corner of the web where I write programming tutorials, experiment with web design, and hone my voice as a writer, all to varying degrees of success.

-Here's a brief rundown of my experience, projects, and interests.

 ## Work Experience

-Since 2020, I've worked full time as a software engineer on Esri's [ArcGIS StoryMaps](https://storymaps.arcgis.com/) team.
-In that role, I:
+I'm a software engineer at Esri and have been working there full time since 2020.
+I spent the majority of my early years working on [ArcGIS StoryMaps](https://storymaps.arcgis.com/) (2020–2024), but I recently joined the Maps SDK team to work on web components that are used throughout the ArcGIS ecosystem.
+In these roles, I:

-- Shipped many high-impact and highly requested features, including but not limited to: a rich text editor (Slate.js) that powers our app's authoring experience; a data table block; extended theming options; topic tagging and publishing options; a custom template workflow; integrations with APIs like Google Fonts and Unsplash; and more.
+- Shipped many high-impact and highly requested features, including but not limited to: a rich text editor (Slate.js) that powers the StoryMaps authoring experience; a data table block; extended theming options; topic tagging and publishing options; a custom template workflow; integrations with APIs like Google Fonts and Unsplash; and more.
-- Refactored core parts of the app to resolve longstanding tech debt.
+- Refactored core parts of StoryMaps to resolve longstanding tech debt.
+- Migrated old web components from Stencil to our in-house Lit wrapper.
 - Wrote plenty of documentation (inline, READMEs, and getting started/troubleshooting guides) for both new and old code.
 - Served on an internal accessibility working group, where developers and designers met every few weeks to discuss issues and potential solutions.
 - Mentored developers and paired with co-workers to unblock their work.
 - Presented at team workshops to share things I learned or worked on.

-These days, I mainly work on the web with React, TypeScript, and CSS, but I also have experience with other frameworks like Svelte and more general-purpose programming languages like C++ and Python.
-Some of my interests in web development include typography, performance, and accessibility.
+I specialize in web development and have a deep understanding of web fundamentals, performance testing and optimization, CSS, typography, and accessibility.
+During my day-to-day work, I mainly use HTML, CSS, JavaScript/TypeScript, frameworks like React and Svelte, and web components.
+However, I also have experience with general-purpose programming languages like C++, Lua, and Python, as well as other domain-specific languages such as SQL.
 I thrive in collaborative environments that encourage growth, offer varied learning opportunities, and cultivate my problem-solving skills and creative strengths.

 While the majority of my work experience is in software development, I once worked as a [freelance copy editor](https://www.upwork.com/freelancers/~014eb3a95d4d1fd855?s=1110580753635725312) for four years during my undergraduate studies, with clients ranging from digital marketing agencies to small business owners and even bigger companies like Quora.
 Freelancing was a great experience that taught me how to stand out in a fiercely competitive market, helped me grow my professional network, and allowed me to earn a bit of money on the side while in school.